dbreese/fitfamconnect/DATAMODEL.md

   - startDate: When this plan assignment starts for the member
   - endDate: When this plan assignment ends (null/undefined = active/ongoing)
   - lastBilledDate: Last time this membership was billed
-  - nextBilledDate: Next scheduled billing date for this membership
+  - nextBillDate: Next scheduled billing date for this membership
   - createdAt: Record creation timestamp
   - updatedAt: Record last update timestamp